 Plastic pollution is a global concern that has damaging impacts on human and environmental health.
 St Maarten has the highest municipal solid waste of the Caribbean at 9.7 kg per capita per day, compared to Curacao’s waste generation of 0.44 kg (source: SER SXM).
 The ineffective disposal of waste has caused major problems on St Maarten, as poor waste management, frequent toxic landfill fires, no waste separation and no recycling pose grave concerns regarding public health, air pollution, and water and soil contamination.
 If current trends continue there will be more plastic than fish in the ocean by 2050.

-The Nature Foundation calculated that Dutch St Maarten alone uses more than 1.4 billion plastic straws a year.
+The Nature Foundation has calculated that Dutch St Maarten alone uses more than 1.4 billion plastic straws a year.2018

 The Nature Foundation St Maarten is fighting plastic pollution through the ‘Reduce & Reuse St Maarten’ project, which teaches and encourages residents, children and businesses to reduce their plastic waste output and clean-up the environment.